-- any federal power duty or function to be exercised that may permit the carrying out (in whole or in part) of the project or associated activities - the environmental and other specific regulatory approvals and legislation that are applicable to the project at the federal, provincial, regional and municipal levels; - government policies, resource management, planning or study initiatives pertinent to the project and/or EA and discuss their implications; any treaty or self-government agreements with Aboriginal groups that are pertinent to the project and/or EA; - any relevant Land Use Plans, Land Zoning, or Community Plans; - major components of the project and identify those being applied for and constructed within the duration of approvals under provincial and federal legislation; and, - a summary of the regional, provincial and/or national objectives, standards or guidelines that have been used by the proponent to assist in the evaluation of any predicted environmental effects.
+- any federal power duty or function to be exercised that may permit the carrying out (in whole or in part) of the project or associated activities - the environmental and other specific regulatory approvals and legislation that are applicable to the project at the federal, provincial, regional and municipal levels; - government policies, resource management, planning or study initiatives pertinent to the project and/or EA and discuss their implications; - any treaty or self government agreements with Aboriginal groups that are pertinent to the project and/or EA; - any relevant Land Use Plans, Land Zoning, or Community Plans; and - a summary of the regional, provincial and/or national objectives, standards or guidelines that have been used by the proponent to assist in the evaluation of any predicted environmental effects.

-In planning for a mine proposal and in developing the EIS and technical support documentation, the Proponent is advised to consider the "Environmental Code of Practice for Metal Mines"4, published by Environment Canada in 2009.
+In planning for a mine proposal and in developing the EIS and technical support documentation, the Proponent is advised to consider the "Environmental Code of Practice for Metal Mines", published by Environment Canada in 2009.
 The recommended practices in the Code include the development and implementation of environmental management tools, the management of wastewater and mining wastes, and the prevention and control of environmental releases to air, water and land.
 In addition, the parameters and approach of the Environmental Effects Monitoring program under the Metal Mining Effluent Regulations should be considered when developing a baseline monitoring program for the aquatic environment.